Reproducing Kernel Hilbert Spaces for Virtual Persistence Diagrams: Random Fourier features

 \subsection{Kernel approximation and unbiasedness}

-The next lemma records the standard unbiasedness property of random Fourier features in this heat-weighted setting: the inner product of two feature vectors is an unbiased Monte Carlo estimator of $k_t(\alpha,\beta)$.
+The next lemma records the heat-weighted analog of the standard unbiasedness property of random Fourier features~\cite{10.5555/2981562.2981710}: The inner product of two feature vectors is an unbiased Monte Carlo estimator of $k_t(\alpha,\beta)$.

 \begin{lemma} For all $\alpha,\beta\in K(X,A)$,

 \end{lemma}

 \begin{proof} By Definition~\ref{def:heat-rff},